The interactive forms and account tools use JavaScript. Core page content is included in the HTML of this page; for help, email support@theravoca.com.

 If you've lived through something traumatic and it's still affecting you, therapy is one of the most effective ways to heal.
 Trauma and PTSD respond well to several evidence-based therapies, and most people who complete trauma treatment see a meaningful reduction in symptoms.

 Trauma shows up in many ways.
 Some people have flashbacks, nightmares, or feel constantly on guard.
 Others feel numb, disconnected, or avoid anything that reminds them of what happened.
 Trauma can come from a single event or from prolonged experiences, and it can surface months or years later.
 These different patterns often call for different approaches.
-You are also not alone: about 6% of US adults will experience PTSD at some point in their lives, according to the National Institute of Mental Health, and many more are affected by trauma without meeting the full criteria.

 What trauma and PTSD treatment usually involves